scholokov/qax-portal-2/README.md

 Our new project that started on 15/07/2022 💪

-It'll be portal of our courses for students.
+It'll be portal of our courses for students. :octocat:

 Here you can find our product: https://portal.qax-camp.com.ua/ 🦸